National Socialist Underground murders: Murder of Mehmet Turgut

 Two and a half years later, in Rostock-Toitenwinkel, on the morning of Ash Wednesday, 25 February 2004, between 10:10 and 10:20, Mehmet Turgut was shot three times in the head and neck with a silenced CZ 83 and died instantaneously.
 Turgut, who had been living illegally in Hamburg, was in Rostock on a visit and had been asked by an acquaintance to open up a doner kebab shop that day.
 Because of Turgut's link to Hamburg, Rostock police made the connection to the third victim, Süleyman Taşköprü, thus establishing the term döner murders.

 Murder of İsmail Yaşar

-On 9 June 2005 the murderers struck for the third time in Nuremberg. İsmail Yaşar, aged 50, had come from Suruç, Turkey to Nuremberg, and owned a kebab shop in Scharrerstrasse.
+On 9 June 2005, the murderers struck for the third time in Nuremberg. İsmail Yaşar, aged 50, had come from Suruç, Turkey to Nuremberg, and owned a kebab shop in Scharrerstrasse.
 He was found dead at approximately 10:15 with five gunshot wounds.
 Witness statements led Police to believe he had been killed between 9:50 and 10:05.

 Murder of Theodoros Boulgarides

 On 15 June 2005 between 18:15 and 19:00 locksmith Theodoros Boulgarides was killed in his shop in the vicinity of the other murder in Munich.
 Boulgarides left a wife and two daughters; he was the second murder victim in Munich.
-A Greek, he was the first non-Turk to die.
+A Greek, he was the first non-Turk to be murdered.